 What is a Charge Off? | Charge Off Meaning

 If you’re far behind on your debt payments, you may find that your debt has been charged off.
 A charge off can cause your credit score to take a hit and hinder your ability to qualify for credit cards and loans in the future.
-Let’s dive deeper into what charge offs are and how they might affect you.
+Let’s dive deeper into what a charge off is, what it means on your credit report and how one might affect you.

 What is a charge off?